Can dogs eat pears?

 The mineral copper ensures a healthy immune system, shiny coat and supports bone formation.

 Although pears can provide good nutritional value for dogs, there are also some risks associated with feeding pears.
-Keep these risks in mind before deciding whether or not to treat your dog to a snack made from chopped pears
+Keep these risks in mind before deciding whether or not to give your dog a chopped pear snack.

-As we mentioned earlier, pear pits contain cyanide, which can be toxic in large quantities.
-Never give your dog pear pits and never give him a whole pear to nibble on
+As we mentioned earlier, pear seeds contain cyanide, which can be toxic in large amounts.
+Never give your dog pear seeds and never give a whole pear to munch on.

 Pears contain a lot of sugar

-Pears have a sugar content of about 10%.
-Combined with the fibre content of pears, this can cause diarrhoea or upset stomach if your pet eats too much.
-This also means that pears are not a suitable treat for dogs that suffer from diabetes.
+Pears have a sugar content of around 10%.
+This, combined with the fiber content of pears, can cause diarrhea or an upset stomach if your pet eats too much.
+This also means that pears are not a suitable treat for dogs with diabetes.

 Pears must be ripe

-Unripe, rotten or mouldy pears can also cause stomach upset and should never be fed to dogs.
+Immature, rotten, or moldy pears can also cause stomach upset and should never be fed to dogs.

-If you are unsure whether your dog should eat pears because he has health problems, ask your vet for advice.
+If you are unsure whether your dog can eat pears because of a medical condition, ask your veterinarian for advice.

 Are canned pears safe for dogs?

 No. Canned pears (and many other canned fruits) are high in sugar and should be avoided at all costs.
-Too much sugar can not only cause gastrointestinal problems, but can also lead to weight gain and obesity in dogs
+Not only can too much sugar cause gastrointestinal problems, but it can also lead to weight gain and obesity in dogs.

 Stick to fresh, raw fruit if you want to share a pear with your dog.